Be sure to check out our new website for Copperfield Review Quarterly.

 Susan Arenstein has a B.A. degree in Communications from California State University, Northridge.
 After raising her two children, she decided to go to college to get her degree.
 After persevering for several years, she finally reached her goal.

-Paula Day is the Review Editor for The Copperfield Review.
+Paula Day is the Senior Editor for The Copperfield Review.
 She holds a degree in English from UCLA.
 She lives in Los Angeles, California.